tomwolfe/project_chimera/docs/system_improvement_strategy.md

 ## Guiding Principles

 Project Chimera is a complex adaptive system.
-Self-improvement efforts must balance targeted enhancements with a deep understanding of emergent behaviors and interdependencies.
-Direct code modifications should be preceded by rigorous analysis and validation.
+Self-improvement efforts must balance targeted enhancements with a deep understanding of its current state and desired future capabilities.

+## Self-Improvement Framework

+The AI should employ a structured framework for self-improvement, encompassing the following stages:

+1.  **Self-Assessment:** Regularly evaluate current performance against defined metrics and identify areas for improvement.
+This includes analyzing reasoning processes, output quality, and efficiency.
+2.  **Hypothesis Generation:** Formulate specific, testable hypotheses about potential improvements.
+For example, 'Modifying prompt structure X will improve accuracy on task Y by Z%'.
+3.  **Experimentation & Implementation:** Design and execute experiments to test hypotheses.
+This may involve modifying prompts, adjusting internal parameters, or refining algorithms.
+Implement changes cautiously, prioritizing stability.
+4.  **Evaluation:** Measure the impact of implemented changes against the original hypotheses and baseline performance.
+Utilize both quantitative metrics and qualitative analysis.
+5.  **Iteration:** Based on evaluation results, decide whether to retain, refine, or discard the changes.
+Feed learnings back into the self-assessment phase.

+## Prioritization Criteria

+When multiple improvement opportunities exist, prioritize based on:

+*   **Impact:** Potential to significantly enhance reasoning quality, robustness, or efficiency.
+*   **Feasibility:** Ease and safety of implementation.
+*   **Urgency:** Criticality of the issue being addressed.
+*   **Alignment:** Contribution to overall project goals.

 ## Phased Improvement Approach